-For him that day, inspiration came in the form of Angie Chong, and she serendipitously shared some wise words by Liang Wei, author of “The Last Chinese Chef”.
+For him that day, inspiration came in the form of Angie Chong.
+By some wonderful stroke of serendipity, Angie shared an inspiring excerpt from the book “The Last Chinese Chef” by Liang Wei.
 For Kym, the words were both beautiful and moving, and created a fundamental and tectonic shift.
-These words would later lay the foundation for the launch of The WeTeachMe Campus.
+These words would later lay the foundation for the launch of the WeTeachMe Pop-Up School.

 “Apprentices have asked me, what is the most exalted peak of cuisine?
 Is it the freshest ingredients, the most complex flavors?
 Is it the rustic, or the rare?
 It is none of these.
 The peak is neither eating nor cooking, but the giving and sharing of food.
 Great food should never be taken alone.
 What pleasure can a man take in fine cuisine unless he invites cherished friends, counts the days until the banquet, and composes an anticipatory poem for his letter of invitation?”